BartMassey/fml/README.md

 an expected return based on the ratio of the positive-performing estimates converted to a probability.

+This solver handles only the easy part of the problem.
+Getting good estimates to feed it is the real challenge, and the whole point of FML.
+Probably a machine learner could be trained, but I'm out of energy — I'll leave that task to other, even geekier FML afficionados.

 -----

 This program is licensed under the GPL version 3 or later.